List of You characters: Love Quinn

 Love is portrayed as a teenager by Olivia Ragan.

 Ellie Alves

 Ellie Alves (Jenna Ortega; season 2) is Delilah's fifteen-year-old sister and Joe's new neighbor in LA.
 She quickly befriends Joe and helps him establish an online presence.
-Joe learns that Ellie has befriended stand-up comic Henderson - whom Delilah reveals sexually assaulted her when underage - and accidentally murders Henderson after he drugs Ellie.
+Joe learns that Ellie has befriended stand-up comic Henderson – whom Delilah reveals sexually assaulted her when underage – and accidentally murders Henderson after he drugs Ellie.
 Love's brother Forty later hires Ellie as an "intern" to help him draft a screenplay.
-Ellie becomes distraught when Delilah goes missing; Joe, who is preparing to leave LA, informs her that Delilah is dead and that he killed Henderson, and gives her money to move out of LA permanently.
+Ellie becomes distraught when Delilah goes missing.
+Joe, who is preparing to leave LA, informs her Delilah is dead and that he killed Henderson, and gives her money to move out of LA permanently.
 Joe continues to provide Ellie with monthly payments after moving into a suburb with Love.